 Pay stub |

-First and last name, your employer or company’s name, your address or employer’s address.
+Your first and last name, your employer or company’s name, your address or employer’s address.
 It must be an actual pay stub, not a paycheck and cannot be older than one year.
 Also, make sure all information in your pay stub is visible; don’t cross out information or alter the pay stub.

 Note: If you’re using your pay stub to verify your address, your full home address must display on the stub.